Self-love – An essential human quality that is not narcissism, nor is it selfishness or indulgence.

-This book, which contains simple science-backed techniques, is based on the premise that continuously striving to be perfect is a damaging mindset fueled by self-doubt and the need for approval.
+This book contains simple science-backed techniques and is based on the premise that continuously striving to be perfect is a damaging mindset fueled by self-doubt and the need for approval.

 The author describes the freedom that comes with being an imperfectionist.
-In doing so, individuals can remove the limits of perfectionism, thus enabling them to achieve the positive well-being attained by accepting one’s flaws and mistakes.
+In doing so, individuals can remove the limits of perfectionism, enabling them to achieve positive wellbeing by accepting their flaws and mistakes.

 Available from Amazon.